rpalaguta/api/README.md

 Currently nothing works

-To run this project you need Docker, then:
+To run this project you need Docker.

 Make a copy of .env.example file and rename it to .env